 So I was hoping that after seeing the movie based on Ayn Rand’s Atlas Shrugged I’d be sitting here awestruck writing up a glowing report of the motion picture about to change America.
 But while I really enjoyed it and it is extraordinarily well done for any movie — much less one with a relatively low budget and non-big name actors — I’m a little concerned that it might not be accessible to people who haven’t read the book (and check out this post for a primer on what you need to know if you fall into that category).
 So while people who have read the book number in the many millions and could make the movie successful, they’re not the people who need to see it; the people who need to see it probably never will.

 Henry Rearden at his desk.

 The crowd I watched it with (and it was very well attended) were clearly fans of the novel.
 Everyone laughed knowingly when characters or government programs were announced even though they weren’t yet developed, which left my wife — who hasn’t read the book — feeling a bit left out.
-And when I tried to stand back and view the . . . → Read More: A movie review of Atlas Shrugged
+And when I tried to stand back . . . → Read More: A movie review of Atlas Shrugged